Tips for Dealing with Insurance After a Car Accident in Texas

 An insurance agent might try to get you to agree to a version of the events that transpired which caused the car accident and your injury.
 The point of this is to get you to declare that you were negligent in some way, or that the other party was not negligent.
 Remember, the insurance company can use any of your statements to them as evidence if your case comes before a court.

 You have no obligation to accept any version of the story that they provide.
 You also don’t have to provide any additional details that they may request.
-It is in your best interest to enlist the help of our attorneys, who can communicate with the insurance representative on your behalf and prevent you from making any statements that could be taken out of context.
+It is in your best interest to enlist the help of our car accident lawyers in Arlington, TX who can communicate with the insurance representative on your behalf and prevent you from making any statements that could be taken out of context.

 Don’t Sign the First Settlement Offer That Insurance Makes After Your Car Accident

 Insurance companies are well aware that many victims of car accidents have concerns about their ability to afford the immediate consequences of their injuries.
 If you are rendered unable to work or your car isn’t drivable because of the accident, insurance companies may look to take advantage of your cash-strapped situation.
 Therefore, the first offer that you receive will almost always contain a much lower amount than you might stand to recover otherwise.